Easy-to-read medicine information about atenolol – what is it, how to take atenolol safely and possible side effects.

 How to take atenolol

-- Do not stop taking atenolol suddenly; speak to your doctor or pharmacist before stopping.
+- Keep taking atenolol regularly.
+Treatment with atenolol is usually long term.
+Do not stop taking atenolol suddenly; speak to your doctor or pharmacist before stopping.

-Like all medicines, atenolol can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, atenolol can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects*||What should I do?**|

-- Atenolol may interact with a few medications and herbal supplements so check with your doctor or pharmacist.
+Atenolol may interact with other medications and herbal supplements so check with your doctor or pharmacist before starting atenolol or before starting any new medicines.

 - Cold and flu medicines containing phenylephrine (e.g. Sudafed PE)